 Is the rehabilitation of the Sherman Minton Bridge the only work being done as part of the Sherman Minton Renewal?

-No. The project extends from I-265 in Indiana to I-264 in Kentucky and includes the rehabilitation or refurbishment of three additional bridges on I-64 within the 3-mile corridor.
-By including this needed work in the Sherman Minton Renewal, a coordinated approach will help reduce impacts to the public.
+No. The project extends from I-265 in Indiana to I-264 in Kentucky and includes the rehabilitation or refurbishment of one additional bridge on I-64 within the 3-mile corridor and painting of the eastbound bridge over Market St. By including this needed work in the Sherman Minton Renewal, a coordinated approach will help reduce impacts to the public.

-How can the public get involved during the environmental process?
+How can the public be involved during the environmental process?

 Public involvement is a key part of the environmental study process, and there are many ways for stakeholders to stay informed and share opinions.
-The Project Team will host two open houses this fall to provide information about the project.
-The Project Team will also meet with neighborhood and community groups, business organizations and other stakeholders.
+The Project Team hosted two open houses in fall 2018 and a second round of open houses in July 2019 to provide information about the project.
+The Project Team has met with Community Advisory Committee members and Environmental Justice Committee members, neighborhood and community groups, business organizations and other stakeholders throughout the project.

 The long-term structural rehabilitation work is expected to cost around $65 million.
 Another $25 million will be spent to paint the bridge, extending the life of the steel components and protecting the investment being made in the rehabilitation work.
 The total investment is expected to be $90+ million.